 Vitamin K is crucial for blood coagulation.
 It also promotes healthy cartilage, bone, and teeth as well as helps against prostate cancer.

 Zinc is essential for maintaining the function of nearly 100 different enzymes and proteins that initiate chemical reactions in the body.
 It is needed for proper development during pregnancy, childhood, and adolescence and it helps your immune system fight off bacteria and viruses.

 Calcium is needed to maintain strong and healthy bones and teeth in any individual.
 It is also necessary for blood flow to your blood vessels.

 Chloride is needed by your body to keep the proper balance of body fluids, and it is an essential part of digestive juices.

 Chromium supports the action of insulin, a hormone required for storing and metabolizing carbohydrates, fats, and protein.

 Copper is needed for the optimal function of enzymes that are involved in the production of energy at the cellular level.
 It’s also required for the formation of the connective tissue that helps support blood vessels, bones, and the heart.

 Iodine is necessary to synthesize thyroid hormones which regulate your metabolism.
-It combines with an amino acid called tyrosine and makes the thyroid hormone that’s then released into the blood stream.
+It combines with an amino acid called tyrosine and makes the thyroid hormone that’s then released into the bloodstream.

 Iron is crucial for the production of protein hemoglobin, which is the part of red blood cells that carries oxygen to cells.
-It is needed for proper brain and nerve function, supports your immune system and is critical for regulating cell growth and replication, such as repairing your skin.
+It is needed for proper brain and nerve function, it supports your immune system and is critical for regulating cell growth and replication, such as repairing your skin.